behindthepixels/EDXNet/README.md

 # EDXNet
+Please go to http://behindthepixels.io/EDXNet/ for more detailed introduction.

 EDXNet is a deep learning library independently developed by [Edward Liu](http://behindthepixels.io/).
 It is developed in C++ and only provides C++ interface.
 It's built with the static computational graph approach like TensorFlow, and implements automatic-differentiation.

 A numpy like multi-dimensional tensor library is also included.
 Template expression is used to make tensor expression evaluation more efficient.